codesbyhimali/Bunkr/README.md

 # Bunkr
 ### attend smartly

-Bunkr is a simple, lightweight attendance calculator designed to help students track, improve, and plan their attendance more intelligently.
+Bunkr is a simple, lightweight attendance calculator designed to help students track, improve, and plan their attendance intelligently.
-This tool exists as both:
+This tool is available as:

 - a static HTML website (for GitHub Pages)
-- an Android app (built in Kotlin)
+- an Android app (Kotlin)

 ---